ctntrk/sentiment-analysis/README.md

 You can try out the application and see it in action by visiting the link below:

 [**Sentiment Analysis Demo**](https://dynamic-color-sentiment-analysis.streamlit.app)

 ---
+## 📌 Project Overview

+This project is a **web application** that allows users to input text and analyze its **sentiment**.
+The application displays the result with a corresponding **emoji**, **sentiment label** (Positive, Negative, Neutral), and a **confidence score**.
+Additionally, the background color changes dynamically based on the sentiment.

+### Features:
+- Real-time sentiment analysis
+- Emotion-specific dynamic background color
+- Display of sentiment label and confidence score
+- Color transition animation

+---
 ## How It Works